Donald Trump Impeachment Or Loss In 2020 Could Cause A Second Civil War, Pundit Suggests

 The “Deep State” Connection

-A “deep state,” for those not familiar, is a term – first suggested by novelist John le Carré in 2013 – that describes a government-within-a-government that actually controls things.
-Trump has suggested that such a thing not only exists, but has planted spies in his campaign in order to undermine him.
+A “deep state,” for those not familiar, is a term – first suggested by novelist John le Carré in 2013 – that describes a government within a government that actually controls things.
+Trump has suggested that such a thing not only exists but has planted spies in his campaign in order to undermine him.

 All of this – the polarizing of Americans, the avoidance of the Constitution, the attempts to sow distrust in the system through suggesting a secret government conspiracy – could theoretically set the stage for a second Civil War.

 So how would it erupt?
 Reich suggests one of two possibilities.
-First is Trump’s impeachment and subsequent removal from office: Reich posits that, in that situation, right-wing news hosts such as Sean Hannity will call on Trump supporters to take up arms, and that Trump would command the military to act on behalf of the “patriots.”
+First is Trump’s impeachment and subsequent removal from office: Reich posits that, in that situation, right-wing news hosts such as Sean Hannity will call on Trump supporters to take up arms and that Trump would command the military to act on behalf of the “patriots.”

 A second possibility is that Trump loses the 2020 election, but alleges voter fraud aided by illegal immigrants.
 Demonstrations and riots would erupt, and Trump would command the military to violently put them down.